AirAsia Japan: End of operation (2020)

 Following AirAsia Japan's resumption of service in August 2020, the airline by mid-September 2020 had again suspended its flights amidst low passenger numbers, with AirAsia Group CEO Tony Fernandes further adding that the viability of AirAsia Japan's business would be reviewed.
 The airline's closure was approved on 30 September 2020, with the formal announcement made on 5 October 2020.
 Before the shutdown, AirAsia Japan's employees were invited to apply for voluntary retirement, but these and other steps failed to solve the carrier's financial problems.
 On 17 November 2020, AirAsia Japan filed for bankruptcy proceedings in the Tokyo District Court, and was the first Japanese airline to cease operation following the start of the COVID-19 pandemic.

 Destinations

 The first incarnation of AirAsia Japan launched in August 2012, with its operations based at Tokyo's Narita International Airport prior to the airline's closing and subsequent rebranding as Vanilla Air after October 2013.
 A new company relaunched under the AirAsia Japan name in October 2017 and operated until October 2020, with its operations based at Nagoya's Chubu Centrair International Airport.

 The following table includes destinations that were served between both of the airline's incarnations by October 2020:

 Fleet

-The AirAsia Japan fleet consisted of the following aircraft by the time of its shutdown in October 2020:
+AirAsia Japan operated the following aircraft by the time of its shutdown in October 2020: